kshultzCB/jenkins-scalability-lab-1/aws/README.md

 1. SSH to `hydra-jenkins`, configure Git and Checkout this repository.

-    TIP: Make sure you are using the branch you specified above, in _Launching instances: Step 5_.
+    :bulb: TIP: Make sure you are using the branch you specified above, in _Launching instances: Step 5_.

 2. Run the `instance-preconfigure.sh` script
 3. Logout and log back in